 Here we describe a summary of the mapping procedure and its results for the different databases parsed.
 Table 1 provides a summary statistic about the unique number of drugs and DDI pairs, as well as the owner of the source and the version used when information was retrieved.

-DrugBank and KEGG codify drugs with their own type of identifier, and provide a complementary section of data that links to ATC code.
-This complementary section of DrugBank was also used for the following four corpus: Crediblemeds dataset, and the ONC projects, that were already encoded with Drugbank identifiers.
+DrugBank and KEGG codify drugs with their own type of identifier, and provide a complementary section of data that links to ATC codes.
+This complementary section of DrugBank was also used for the four corpus: DDI Corpus 2011, DDI Corpus 2013, PK Corpus, and NLM CV Corpus, Crediblemeds dataset, and the ONC projects, that were already encoded with Drugbank identifiers.

 NDF-RT uses its own type of identifier, but does not provide in a direct way a link of its drugs with the ATC code.
 For it, we used a comprehensive repository of biomedical ontologies called BioPortal [26] that provided us for indexes to parse the NDF-RT identifier to the Concept Unique Identifier (CUI), and from CUI to ATC code.